Dogs and fireworks (30+ proven techniques to eliminate noise phobia)

 leo calming cap

 Eileen Andersson discusses other ideas to masking sound (ideally containing low frequencies) in this blog post.
+Indeed, she suggests that it’s the best way to protect dogs from unwanted sounds.

 Sunny mutt muffs